Award in Awareness of Dementia Level 2

 Teaching will include lectures, guest speakers, Industry specialist speakers, practical experience and visits

 Course Leader profile

 I have been trained and involved within the childcare sector for 15 years and achieved the Kirklees Level 3 Quality Assurance Certificate in Childcare through which I supported and mentored other learners.
-Through enjoying the experience of supporting others to improve their own outcomes, I completed the PGCE at Huddersfield University and have worked for the last five years within the childcare and Health team here at Calderdale college.
+Through enjoying the experience of supporting others to improve their own outcomes, I completed the PGCE at Huddersfield University and have worked for the last nine years within the childcare and Health team here at Calderdale college.
 My passion is inspiring learners to reach their full potential and to become a worthy practitioner within the care sector.

 Learners must be at least 16 years of age.

 Applicants will be invited to attend a short informal interview with the course tutor.

 Questions & Answers

 The course is assessed using a variety of methods such as practical activities, production of a portfolio and paper based assessments.
 All learning outcomes are graded PASS or REFER

 On successful completion of the course learners will have the opportunity to progress to further Health & Social Care qualifications or progress into employment within a Social Care setting.